Arno1235/Arno1235.github.io/projects/finished/mcdonalds.md

 ## keeping up
 [git](https://github.com/Arno1235/McDo_KeepingUp)

 In this game the goal is to keep the Christmas ball high by clicking on it.
-If you click on the left side of the ball it will move to the right, clicking on the bottom of the ball will make it jump up.
+If you click on the left side of the ball it will move to the right, clicking on the bottom will make it jump up.
-After some testing, I found that I could quickly locate the Christmas bauble using Hough Circles Detection.
-After locating the Christmas bauble, I click using the formula below.
+After some testing, I found that I could quickly locate the Christmas ball using Hough Circles Detection.
+After locating the Christmas ball, the bot clicks using the formula below.

 ```
     x_og, y_og, r = circle